dialogic-godot/documentation/documentation/classes/class_dialogicgamehandler.md

-Emitted when an event has just been executed (not necessarily when the event finished).
+ Emitted when an event starts being executed.
+The event may not have finished executing yet.

 ---